 In early 2016, BART Police began looking at data on repeat offenders arrested for violating their prohibition order.
 The applicable penal code, 369i(b), is used for a variety of offenses to include returning to BART District property while a valid prohibition order is in effect.

-Prohibition order violation data was collected and analyzed for calendar year 2015, 2016, and 2017.
+Prohibition order violation data was collected and analyzed for calendar year 2015, 2016, 2017, and 2018.

-- In 2017, 18 persons violated the prohibition order for a total of 27 arrests.
+- In 2018, seven persons violated the prohibition order for a total of 12 arrests.
+Five persons violated their order twice.
+The remaining two people violated their prohibition order once.
+It should be noted less than 2% of the offenders issued prohibition orders violated the order. - In 2017, 18 persons violated the prohibition order for a total of 27 arrests.
 One person violated their prohibition orders seven times.
 Three persons violated their order twice.
 The remaining 14 persons violated their prohibition order once.
 It should be noted less than 6% of the offenders issued prohibition orders violated the order. - In 2016, six persons violated their prohibition order for a total of nine arrests.
 One person violated the order three times.
 A second person violated the order twice.
 The remaining persons violated their prohibition order only once. - In 2015, 20 persons violated the prohibition order for a total of 31 arrests.
 Two persons violated their prohibition orders five times each.
 One person violated their order three times.
 A fourth person violated his order twice.
 The remaining 16 persons violated their prohibition order once.

-There were no persons who violated prohibition orders in both 2017 and 2016, and only one person who had violations in both 2017 and 2015.
+There was one person who violated prohibition orders in both 2018 and 2017, and only one person who had violations in both 2017 and 2015.
 This data, while relatively new, is extremely promising, because it revealed the persons who were issued prohibition orders overwhelmingly adhered to the order, 94% in 2017, 98% in 2016, and 92% in 2015.
 Of the persons who returned to District property, only a very small percentage reoffended more than once.

 The TSAC acknowledges the BART Police Department had a change in the reporting and report writing systems in early 2016.
-TSAC committee members took it upon themselves to locate and identify the repeat offender data from January, 2015 through December, 2017 to further investigate the effectiveness of prohibition orders and their impact on offenders.
+TSAC committee members took it upon themselves to locate and identify the repeat offender data from January 2015 through December 2017 to further investigate the effectiveness of prohibition orders and their impact on offenders.
 The TSAC is committed to continuing the collection of this information for additional examination and inclusion in all future reports.